The name Occhialini is derived from the Italian word "occhi," which means "eyes." It comes from a class of surnames known as Nickname

 Early Notables of the Occhialini family (pre 1700)

 Prominent among bearers of this family in early times was Andreolo de Ochis, a 14th century collector of Greek and Latin manuscripts.
 Others of note include: Bernardino Occhino, who studied medicine at Perugia and became a monk of the Franciscan order in Siena.
-He is known as a great reformer and...
-Another 57 words (4 lines of text) are included under the topic Early Occhialini Notables in all our PDF Extended History products and printed products wherever possible.
+He is known as a great reformer and influential preacher and...
+Another 54 words (4 lines of text) are included under the topic Early Occhialini Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Occhialini family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: A. Occhineri, who arrived in New York on June 16; 1883; aboard the Castalia; Nicola Occhicone, who arrived at the port of New York Jun.
 2; 1891; aboard the Cachemire.

 Contemporary Notables of the name Occhialini (post 1700)

 - Giuseppe Occhialini (1907-1993), Italian physicist who contributed to the discovery of the pion or pi-meson decay in 1947

 Occhialini Family Crest Products